What is Motor Planning?

 Constructional activities like lego, building blocks or our Whizz Kid Projects including in Octobox!

-Puzzles - jigsaws, peg-boards, puzzle games.
-I did some toy reviews on problem-solving puzzle games on the Free Resource Kit, that you might enjoy especially for older kids as it can be more challenging to find fine motor games that motivate them.
+Puzzles & Critical Thinking Games - I did some toy reviews on problem-solving puzzle games on my Instagram & on the Free Resource Kit, that you might enjoy especially for older kids as it can be more challenging to find fine motor games that motivate them.

 Action songs, clapping games & musical instruments.